 So I fought back, trying to find something beautiful each day to delight in – fairy lights, a good book, herb garden, new song, and wonderful food.
 I found safe friends, safe family who loved me, cried with me, and told me I was going to be OK.
 That I was OK.
-I realized that God is Love and Love is God, and I stopped feeling guilty for despising the Old God.
+I stopped feeling guilty for despising the Old God.
 He was despicable.

 I wasn’t in the darkness anymore.